 Country Team buy-in.
 They must: 1) be prepared to push #1 or #2 to uphold the two to any of the six tasks, 2) integrate it into a broader political/military aspect, and 3) support with embassy resources if required.

 DSCA/OSD buy-in.
 They must: 1) understand why this is strategically important, and 2) provide resources to it.

 OSC buy-in.
 You must: 1) help the partner nation in designing the event(s), 2) keep good notes and transfer over the program to your replacement (DIB takes more than 2 years in Africa), and 3) don’t overcomplicate the situation with expectations of what the US military would do (imagine the United States Military Academy in 1801 – it wasn’t what it is today).

 How would I do DIB in Africa?

-I would do it through PKO, AMEP, and/or 333.
-In fact, for every 333 case I submitted I would have a five-year $2M DIB/Institutional Capacity Building supplement added to it.
+I would do it through PKO, AMEP, or 333.
+In fact, for every 333 cases, I submitted I would have a five-year $2M DIB/Institutional Capacity Building supplement added to it.
 Then I would find areas for PKO and AMEP to also contribute.

 DIB in Africa RAND Study recommendations:

 “First, it is critical to have willing, capable, and engaged partner countries that are ready to invest their resources in the effort.
 It is also imperative to match DIB ends to means and not establish overambitious goals that overwhelm a country’s ability to absorb the help.”